Liverpool injury crisis: How will Jurgen Klopp's side cope against league leaders Leicester?

 The international break has done little to help Klopp's side.
 Joe Gomez suffered a serious knee injury, Jordan Henderson also picked up a knock on England duty and Mo Salah tested positive for coronavirus.

-That list of problems could barely come at a worse time for the Premier League champions, who face this season's early pace-setters Leicester live on Sky Sports Premier League this Sunday from 7pm; Kick-off at 7.15pm, with the Foxes on a six-game winning run.
+That list of problems could barely come at a worse time for the Premier League champions, who face this season's early pace-setters Leicester live on Sky Sports Premier League this Sunday - kick-off at 7.15pm - with the Foxes on a six-game winning run.

 - Mo Salah returns another positive Covid-19 test